QuantumStillness/ThrivingRoots/food-safety-intelligence/README.md

 ## Cross-Module Integration

-The MISS module shares a Supabase backend with the Environmental Intelligence module, enabling powerful cross-domain insights:
+The MSDS module shares a Supabase backend with the Environmental Intelligence module, enabling powerful cross-domain insights:

 - **Link contaminated sites to affected food sources**
 - **Track bioaccumulation from environment to food chain**